mercedes passenger van - modern camper van parked in a scenic rural setting

 Resale Value

-Diesel Motorhomes and RVs typically retain value well.
-Buyers often seek used diesel platforms because of engine longevity.
+Diesel RVs typically hold value well.
+Buyers often seek used diesel platforms because of engine life.

 A Vansmith Perspective on Diesel Travel

 At The Vansmith, our Colorado roots shape how we think about travel.
-We value reliable systems, thoughtful layouts, and materials chosen with care.
-Diesel travel reflects similar principles.
-It supports long journeys, reduces stress on challenging roads, and rewards travelers who plan with intention.
+We value solid systems, smart layouts, and materials chosen with care.

-Our team believes in innovative designs that bring comfort to your journey.
-We also stand behind unmatched craftsmanship meant to roam further.
-These values resonate with diesel owners who see the road as a long-term companion, not a quick escape.
+Our team believes in fresh designs that bring comfort to your journey.
+We also stand behind top-notch craft meant to roam further.
+These values connect with diesel owners who see the road as a long-term partner, not a quick escape.

 Frequently Asked Questions About Diesel Motorhomes and RVs